unicode-org/message-format-wg/exploration/quoted-literals.md

 This approach supports multiple different quoting styles to be used for literals.
 This flexibility allows for using a familiar and common style such as `'single'` or `"double"` quotes, while also allowing for `|pipes|` when the message's contents or embedding would otherwise require additional escaping.
+This means that literals could for example prefer `'single quotes'`, but use `"double 'em"` if necessary, or `|'pipe' characters|` if the whole message is wrapped in `"quotes"` due to the host format or if the literal value contains both `'` and `"` quotes.

 ```abnf
 literal       = quoted / unquoted